Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 > *   Identify the actual command, flags, and filenames in a command-line call.
 > *   Demonstrate the use of tab completion, and explain its advantages.

 The part of the operating system responsible for managing files and directories is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.
+It organizes our data into files, which hold information, and directories (also called "folders", for example, on Windows systems), which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.